 Overview

-Understanding Gestational Diabetes: What Every Expectant Mother Should Know Being pregnant is an exciting and beautiful experience, but it can also come with its fair share of chalenges.
+Understanding Gestational Diabetes: What Every Expectant Mother Should Know Being pregnant is an exciting and beautiful experience, but it can also come with its fair share of challenges.
 One such chalenge is the development of gestational diabetes.
 Gestational diabetes is a form of diabetes that ocurs during pregnancy and afects the way your body uses sugar (glucose).

 Key Information